-Professional services were lower primarily due to a decrease in consulting services related to the MDOT planning and engineering work, P3 procurement process, and other consulting work in support of the project.
+Professional services were lower primarily due to a decrease in consulting services related to the MDOT planning and engineering work and other consulting work in support of the project.

-The decrease in legal services is primarily due to lower levels of property acquisition activities in Michigan compared to the prior year and the completion of the P3 procurement process in the prior year; this was completed on September 28th, 2018 and as such there are no expenses in the current year.
+The decrease in legal services is primarily due to lower levels of property acquisition activities in Michigan and the completion of the P3 procurement process in the prior year.